-Competitive applications will be subject to a peer review and a programmatic review.
-Noncompetitive applications will be subject to a programmatic review.
+Applications will be subject to a peer review and a programmatic review.

 Peer Review

 OVW will subject all eligible, complete, and timely applications to a peer review process that is based on the criteria outlined in this solicitation.
 OVW may use internal reviewers, external reviewers, or a combination of both.